Anolis gundlachi

-Anolis gundlachi, also commonly known as the yellow-chinned anole, Gundlach's anole, or yellow-beard anole, is an oviparous, sexually dimorphic species of lizard in the family Dactyloidae.
+Anolis gundlachi, also commonly known as the yellow-chinned anole, Gundlach's anole, and the yellow-beard anole, is an oviparous, sexually dimorphic species of lizard in the family Dactyloidae.
 The species is endemic to Puerto Rico and lives in mountainous forests at high elevations.
 The diet of A. gundlachi consists mostly of insects.
 This species is also known for signaling other lizards through a modulated head bob display, with varying bobbing amplitudes and patterns based on an individual's distance from other lizards.

+Etymology

+The specific name, gundlachi, is in honor of German-Cuban zoologist Juan Gundlach.